Receive monthly newsletters loaded with expertly curated articles, tips, and more

 At the conclusion of each episode, our host Kristi asks her guests to share interesting articles or resources that they have stumbled upon recently.

 Like all great admins, Ali recommends Salesforce Ben for everyone.
 Specifically, she highlighted its recent article, “Learn Salesforce Roles and Profiles In 5 Minutes”.
 An easy read, the blog post is an easy refresher on how to interact with roles and profiles on Salesforce.
-Like most of Saleforce Ben’s daily readers, Ali finds tricks and tidbits in every article she reads.
+Like most of Salesforce Ben’s daily readers, Ali finds tricks and tidbits in every article she reads.

 Kristi has been reading about Apex Rollups lately and the Unofficial SF, a blog that shares what he has built lately, including flow orchestrator and other automation tools.
 With flow potentially being the future, Unofficial SF is a can’t miss!